jelisejtomic/car-rental-agency-management-system/README.md

 ## Project Information

-This project was developed for the course _Object-Oriented Programming 1_.
+This project was developed for the course _Object-Oriented Programming 1_ in 2020.